opencog/learn/README.md

 nature".)

-**Second:** it is not the raw MI-proximity that counts, but rather, the spanning tree or spanning graph that connects vertexes (words).
+**Second:** it is not the raw MI-proximity that counts, but rather, the spanning tree or spanning graph that connects vertices (words).
 That is, in formulating this "graphical skip-gram", one does not just grab the nearest neighbors as measured by the distance function.
 One instead attempts to minimize/maximize the distance measure (the entropy) for the entire local graph.
-This has the effect of discarding (not forming) some edges despite those edges being short: it is more important to minimize/maximize the local, collective graph, the local connectivity of all vertexes, and not just pairs of them.
+This has the effect of discarding (not forming) some edges despite those edges being short: it is more important to minimize/maximize the local, collective graph, the local connectivity of all vertices, and not just pairs of them.

 **Third:** the use of "graphical skip-grams", as described here, provides a natural bridge to the concept of syntax and grammar.
 That is, a